xvr6/cs578/Notes/1 - Intro.md

    2) The certification authority (ex: DigiCert) is trusted to carefully verify the server's identity before issuing the certificate.
 2) Upon recept of the certificate, the client verifies the signature using the certification authority public key, which is embedded in the browser.
 A successful verification confirms the authenticity of the server and its RSA public key
 3) The client selects a random **session key *k***, encrypts it with the server's RSA public key, and transmits the resulting ciphertext to the server.
-4) The server decrypts the cipertext to obtain the session key *k*, which is then used with symmetric-key encryption schemes to encrypt (ex: with AES) to authenticate (ex: with HMAC) all sensitive data exchanges for the remainder of the session.
+4) The server decrypts the ciphertext to obtain the session key *k*, which is then used with symmetric-key encryption schemes to encrypt (ex: with AES) to authenticate (ex: with HMAC) all sensitive data exchanges for the remainder of the session.

 ### TLS Putential Vulnerabilities

 1) The crypto is weak (ex: AES, HMAC, RSA)
 2) The crypto can be broken using quantum computers
 3) Weak random number generation
-4) Issuance of fraudlent certificates
+4) Issuance of fraudulent certificates
-5) Sofrware bugs - both inadvertend and malicious
+5) Software bugs - both inadvertent and malicious
 6) Phishing attacks
 7) TLS only protects data during transit; it offers no protection of data stored on the server